Wes Brisco: Independent circuit (2011–present)

-Total Nonstop Action Wrestling (2012 - 2014)
+Total Nonstop Action Wrestling (2012–2014)

-Debut (2012–2013)

 Brisco made his Total Nonstop Action Wrestling (TNA) debut on the October 11, 2012, episode Impact Wrestling, in a backstage segment with Kurt Angle.
 Three days later at the Bound for Glory pay-per-view, Brisco appeared during Angle's entrance.
 Brisco would then begin to feud with the villainous Aces & Eights stable, alongside Kurt Angle, after fending off the stable with a metal pipe, during a tag team match between Aces & Eights and Angle and Garett Bischoff on the November 15 episode of Impact Wrestling.
 Angle then recommended Brisco to for TNA's Gut Check program.
 The following week, Brisco defeated Garett Bischoff in his Gut Check match, becoming the first contestant to win their tryout match.
 On the next episode of Impact Wrestling, the storyline Gut Check judges agreed to give Brisco a TNA contract.
 Brisco wrestled his first match on a TNA pay-per-view on December 9 at Final Resolution, teaming with Garett Bischoff, Kurt Angle, and Samoa Joe to defeat Aces & Eights (Devon, D.O.C., and two masked members) in an eight-man tag team match.
 On the following episode of Impact Wrestling, Brisco and Bischoff teamed up to defeat Robbie E and Robbie T in a tag team match.

-Aces & Eights (2013–2014)

 On the January 31 episode of Impact Wrestling, Brisco and Bischoff revealed themselves as members of Aces & Eights and attacked Kurt Angle, turning heel in the process.
 Brisco explained his turn the following week, claiming he should not have had to start at the bottom due to his Brisco family status.
 On March 10 at Lockdown, Brisco defeated Kurt Angle in a steel cage match, following interference from Aces & Eights Vice President D'Lo Brown.
 On the September 5 episode of Impact Wrestling, Brisco and Garett Bischoff defeated the TNA World Tag Team Champions James Storm and Gunner in a non-title match.
 On the September 26th episode Magnus, Samoa Joe and Sting defeated Garrett Bischoff, Knux and Brisco in a six-man tag team match after Joe made Brisco tap out to the Coquina Clutch.
 After the match, Bully Ray came to the ring and told Brisco that he was out of Aces and Eights, but Brisco refused to hand his kutte over to Ray.
-Ray then hit Brisco with a Clothesline and a Piledriver, after which Knux and Bischoff eventually took the kutte off Brisco and gave it to Ray officially removing him from the group.
+Ray then hit Brisco with a clothesline and a piledriver, after which Knux and Bischoff eventually took the kutte off Brisco and gave it to Ray - officially removing him from the group.
 After a four-month hiatus, TNA announced that Brisco was released from his TNA contract on January 13, 2014.